hatamiarash7/ASN-By-Country/README.md

 ## Result

-The output of the ASN By Country script will be generated in the `output_data` directory.
-The following files will be created based on the specified country codes, and they will contain ASN delegation information for both IPv4 and IPv6 addresses.
+The output will be generated in the `output_data` directory:

-### File List and Descriptions

 | File Name                 | Description                                                   |
 | ------------------------- | ------------------------------------------------------------- |